Northbridge Services Group

-Northbridge Services Group Ltd is a private defense contractor (PMC) which is registered in the United States and Ghana.
+Northbridge Services Group Ltd is a private defense contractor which is registered in the United States and Ghana.
 They have offices in the United States, Ghana and in the UAE.
 Former presidents include LTG Sir Hew Pike, Lieutenant-Colonel Robert W. Kovacic.
 Its current acting president is Christopher Kelly.
 Many Northbridge personnel come from a military, political, governmental or diplomatic background.

 History

 Northbridge Services Group Ltd has extensive experience in Africa, to include Côte d'Ivoire, Liberia, Nigeria, Republic of the Congo and the Democratic Republic of Congo.